In this article:

 Here are some direct comparisons of the features and benefits offered by each service:

-While both Aura and IdentityForce offer comprehensive account and identity monitoring services, they differ in how much of your personal information they track and the number of locations they monitor.
+While both Aura and IdentityForce offer account and identity monitoring services, they differ in how much of your personal information they track and the number of locations they monitor.

 Here’s a breakdown of how both providers compare on their monitoring features: